 Tagliatelle alla Bolognese is a hearty, satisfying dish that everyone adores!

-Tagliatelle alla Bolognese, is truly one the most delicious plates of food you’ll ever eat.
+- Utterly delicious: Tagliatelle alla Bolognese is one of the most delicious dishes you’ll ever eat.
 But it’s not as complicated as you might think.
-This bolognese recipe just needs time and patience to achieve rich perfection!
+This bolognese recipe needs time and patience to achieve rich perfection!

 Ingredients

-All of these ingredients provide flavor and are important in this recipe however little the quantity is.
-The combination of these ingredients are what makes tagliatelle alla Bolognese one of the most loved recipes ever.
+These ingredients provide flavor and are important in this recipe, no matter how small the quantity is.
+The combination of these ingredients makes tagliatelle alla Bolognese one of the most loved recipes ever.

 Variations

-- Part of the ground meat can be substituted with small pieces of beef chuck steak or pork belly.
-The meat will become very tender after long cooking and break apart into the sauce.
-Often this is known as ragù alla bolognese.
+- Meats – Part of the ground meat can be substituted with small pieces of beef chuck steak or pork belly.
+The meat will become tender after long cooking and break into the sauce.
+Often, this is known as ragù alla bolognese.

-- Substitute ½ cup of whole milk for equal quantities of beef stock.
-Some Italian like to add milk to their bolognese sauce and say that it mellows out the tomato flavor and tenderize the meat.
+- Milk—Substitute ½ cups of whole milk for equal quantities of beef stock.
+Some Italians like adding milk to their bolognese sauce, saying it mellows the tomato flavor and tenderizes the meat.
+It was never a custom in our family, but you choose.

 Instructions

-Before you begin cooking, peel and finely chop the vegetables and chop the pancetta.
-Then heat a shallow casserole pan or lidded skillet over medium heat.
+Before cooking, peel and finely chop the vegetables and the pancetta.
+Then, heat a shallow casserole pan or lidded skillet over medium heat.

-- Add the oil and butter to the pan and when the butter has melted add the vegetables and pancetta.
-Fry gently until the vegetables have softened and the pancetta until it releases it’s fat and is starting to cook.
-Stir regularly.
+Heat the oil and butter in the pan, then add the vegetables and pancetta.
+Fry gently to soften the vegetables, and the pancetta releases its fat.

-- With your hands, break up the ground meat and add to the pan.
-Fry the meat, stirring regularly and breaking any lumps of meat with a wooden spoon.
-Cook until all the liquid has evaporated.
+Break up the ground meat with your hands and add to the pan.
+Brown the meat, stirring regularly and breaking any lumps of meat with a wooden spoon.

 A little grated Parmesan cheese can be stirred through before serving and serving with extra grated Parmesan cheese.